nazimboudeffa/legal-iptv/README.md

 # LEGAL IPTV

-Those are the channels that I am adding in our LEGAL IPTV
+Those are the channels that I am to see if they work

-Xtream Codes for a trial are available on my LinkedIn profile

-Also, you will find all the files that we use here, so you can create your own
+You can use IP Smarters PRO for example and load the m3u files